FynZ/MyContainer/README.md

-My Take at crating an IoC container
+My Take at creating an IoC container

 TODO :